Mihai Roman

-Mihai Roman (born 16 October 1984) is a Romanian professional footballer who currently plays as a winger for Liga I club FC Botoșani.
+Mihai Roman (born 16 October 1984) is a Romanian former professional footballer who played as a winger.

 Club career

 Roman started his football career at the age of 17.
 He made his way up by being a hard worker, and with the help of Razvan Lucescu, his former coach from FC Brașov.
 Before signing for Braşov, Roman was linked with other Liga I clubs such as FC Vaslui and Oţelul Galaţi.
 After two great seasons there, he received his first call-up for the Romania national team in June 2009.

 On 27 June 2010, Roman signed for Rapid București together with his teammate Sabrin Sburlea.
 On 29 May 2013, Roman signed for Ligue 1 club Toulouse FC on a free transfer for three seasons.

 FCSB

 On 20 August 2018, Mihai Roman signed a two-year contract with FCSB.
-On 23 August, he got his first cap for FCSB.
-His first match for FCSB, was in UEFA Europa League play-off against SK Rapid Wien.
-On 30 August, he scored his first goal in Europa League for FCSB on the second leg against SK Rapid Wien on Arena Națională finished 2–1 for FCSB.
-On 16 September, Mihai Roman made his debut for FCSB in Liga I against CFR Cluj finished 1-1.
+On 23 August, he got his first cap for FCSB, in a UEFA Europa League play-off against Rapid Wien.
+On 30 August, he scored his first goal in Europa League for the club in the second leg against Rapid on Arena Națională, a 2–1 win.
+On 16 September, Mihai Roman made his debut for FCSB in Liga I against CFR Cluj finished 1–1.